-Take a look at the pictures below to identify which kind of chair you need repaired, and then use the “About Us” link on the right to find out about prices and getting a quote.
+Take a look at the pictures below to identify which kind of chair you need repaired, then go to the “About Us” page to find out about prices and getting a quote.
+You can contact me on 01674 959435 or rosarchibald61@hotmail.com.

 Traditional rush chair.
 Note the distinctive seat pattern with four triangles meeting in the middle.